 - a.
 Management discussion and analysis of financial condition and results of operations; - b.
-Statement of significant related party transactions (as defined by the Audit Committee), submitted by management; - c.
-Management letters / letters of internal control weaknesses issued by the statutory auditors; - d.
-Internal audit reports relating to internal control weaknesses; and - e.
-The appointment, removal and terms of remuneration of the Chief internal auditor shall be subject to review by the Audit Committee. - f.
+Management letters / letters of internal control weaknesses issued by the statutory auditors; - c.
+Internal audit reports relating to internal control weaknesses; and - d.
+The appointment, removal and terms of remuneration of the Chief internal auditor shall be subject to review by the Audit Committee. - e.
 Statement of deviations: - i) quarterly statement of deviation(s) including report of monitoring agency, if applicable, submitted to stock exchange(s) in terms of Regulations 32(1). - ii) annual statement of funds utilized for purposes other than those stated in the offer document/ prospectus/notice in terms of Regulation 32(7).